Sydney Symphony Orchestra

-The Sydney Symphony Orchestra (SSO) is an Australian symphony orchestra that was initially formed in 1908.
-Since its opening in 1973, the Sydney Opera House has been its home concert hall.
-Simone Young is the orchestra's chief conductor and first woman in the role.
+The Sydney Symphony Orchestra (SSO) is an Australian symphony orchestra based in Sydney.
+With roots going back to 1908, the orchestra was made a permanent professional orchestra on the formation of the Australian Broadcasting Commission in 1932.
+The orchestra has performed at the Sydney Opera House as its home concert hall, since the venue's opening in 1973.
+Simone Young is the orchestra's current chief conductor and the first female conductor in the post.

-Venues and programming

 The Sydney Symphony performs around 150 concerts a year to a combined annual audience of more than 350,000.
 The regular subscription concert series are mostly performed at the Sydney Opera House, but other venues around Sydney are used as well, including the City Recital Hall at Angel Place and the Sydney Town Hall.
 The Town Hall was the home of the orchestra until the opening of the Opera House in 1973.
 Since then, most concerts have been taking place in the Opera House's Concert Hall (capacity: 2,679 seats).
-A major annual event for the orchestra is Symphony in the Domain, a free evening outdoor picnic concert held in the summer month of January in the large city park known as The Domain.
-This event draws audiences of over 80,000 and is a long-established part of the Sydney summer cultural calendar.